EDHI-scenery/EDHI/README.md

 This scenery I used is from the scenery-gateway and I didn't made it myself https://gateway.x-plane.com/airports/EDHI/show

-The Beluga linestation I used is from the EGNR scnery made by ZeroDollarPayware I just copy pasted everithing of it. https://forum.inibuilds.com/files/file/1655-egnr-hawarden/
+The Beluga linestation I used is from the EGNR scenery made by ZeroDollarPayware I just copy pasted everithing of it. https://forum.inibuilds.com/files/file/1655-egnr-hawarden/

 **Required Libraries**